 As part of the fallout of the diesel backlash, some manufacturers have rolled back on the number of diesel models they offer.
 Small diesel engined cars in particular are becoming rare with hybrid and electric technology taking over.
 On the whole, however, a diesel car is still a sound choice for the new car buyer with the right usage patterns.

 Our top 10 diesel cars offer smooth driving, great efficiency and plenty of power for every day needs, although you should still consider whether a diesel model suits you.
 If you do lots of short, urban low-speed journeys, then you won't be getting the best from a diesel, and a petrol, hybrid or electric model might be a better bet.
 That’s part of the reason why so few small cars are offered with diesel engines today.

 Diesel is still the engine of choice if you cover longer distances, as it's more fuel efficient than an equivalent petrol, while the torque of a diesel engine means they're well suited to towing, but without harming fuel economy too severely.

 Given the kind of long distance driving at which diesel cars excel, automatic gearboxes are a very popular choice.
 The user-friendliness of a smooth self-shifting gearbox is great whether you’re cruising on the motorway or snarled up in an urban traffic jam.
 Our picks of the diesel models on sale today include numerous models with automatic gearboxes that will take even more of the strain out of your daily driving.

-Cars like the Volvo XC90, and Mercedes S 350 d come with autos as standard, while family hatchbacks like the Megane and Civic offer autos as an option.
-BMW’s 8-speed automatic available in the 3 Series and 5 Series is a particularly slick performer, with barely perceptible shifts that are designed to make the most of the diesel engine's efficiency.
+Cars like the Mercedes S 350 d come with autos as standard, while family cars like the Astra and Karoq offer autos as an option.
+BMW’s eight-speed automatic available in the 3 Series is a particularly slick performer, with barely perceptible shifts that are designed to make the most of the diesel engine's efficiency.